George Bush's speech

 But Obama, as nasty as he often was, never approached Trump in the incivility department.
 Civility counts a great deal for Bush.
 Thus, I have no problem with Bush being roused by Trump’s verbal viciousness to decry the present incivility.

 Conservatives will probably also object that Bush was too willing to turn the other cheek during his presidency, and that his obsession with civility hurt him politically.
 There is, though, plenty of space between the approaches of Bush and Trump.
 A president can push back sharply against criticism without adopting Trump’s rhetoric and, at times, dishonesty.
-Alternatively, his vice president can, as Dick Cheney did to good effect until the Bush presidency became too rocky (see below).

 Moreover, I reject the premise that Bush’s approach hurt him politically.
 He was reelected in 2004 despite not punching back at his critics.
 It remains to be seen whether Trump will be reelected.

 To be sure, Bush’s popularity plummeted in his second term.
-But I submit this was because he prosecuted the Iraq war badly for two years and then, in his final year, the economy collapsed.
+But I submit this was because he prosecuted the Iraq war badly for the two years of that term and then, in his final year, the economy collapsed.

 If the Trump presidency is anything close to that rocky, all the punching back in the world won’t prevent his popularity, such as it is, from diving.